InsertYourself/platform-documentation/src/tutorials/template_reference.md

 ### Republish a Shared Template

-Updating templates with change all the instances in your game, but to update the version that has been published to **Community Content**, we will need to re-publish the template.
+Updating templates will change all the instances in your game, but to update the version that has been published to **Community Content**, we will need to re-publish the template.

 1. In your **Project Content** window.
 2. Find the **My Shared Content** folder on the right side.